-This 3rd Petrophysics Summer School (CPD-accredited) will build on the success of the previous ones, which both received extremely positive feedback from both participants and instructors.
+This 3rd Petrophysics Summer School (CPD-accredited, 30 June to 6 July 2018) will build on the success of the previous ones, which received extremely positive feedback from both participants and instructors.

 “…it was very instructive to get the industry involved as well”

 “Definitely keep this program going!
 An amazing experience with much educational value.”